Solving cubic equations by completing the cube and higher degree equations by completing powers: Introduction

 Solving algebraic equations is a key problem throughout the whole history of mathematics.
 The radical solution to a quadratic equation was found by the Babylonians 1500 BC.
 Three thousands years later, cubic and quartic equations were solved in terms of radicals by Italian mathematicians.
 After the works of Ruffini, Abel and Galois, it is a common knowledge that a general algebraic equation of degree at least $5$ has no radical solution.
 See \cite{vdw} for a history.
 Theoretically, an equation is solvable by radical if and only if its Galois group is solvable.
 In practice, however, it is very hard to determine whether an equations is solvable by radical.

-This short note first comes out of the frequently asked question: can one solve cubic equations by completing the cube?
+This short article first comes out of the frequently asked question: can one solve cubic equations by completing the cube?
 There have been a lot of attempts in the literature.
 For example, Kung and Rota found in \cite{kr} radical solutions to cubic equations by the classical invariant theory of binary forms, where the completion of cubes is by virtue of canonical forms of binary cubics.
 Recently, in \cite{w} Wallach found a linear fractional transformation that completes the cube for a cubic by geometric invariant theory.
-In some of our recent works \cite{hllyz, hlyz, hlyz2}, we observed an elementary method of completing powers for higher degree forms based on Harrison's theory of centers \cite{h1}.
+The aforementioned works involve complicated computations.
+The key approach of the present article is an elementary method of completing powers for higher degree forms based on Harrison's theory of centers \cite{h1, hllyz, hlyz, hlyz2}.
 Certainly this can be applied to find radical solutions of some algebraic equations.

 Let $f(x)=a_0x^d+{d \choose 1}a_1x^{d-1}+\cdots+{d \choose d-1}a_{d-1}x+a_d=0$ be a complex algebraic equation of degree $d>2$ and let $F(x,y)=a_0x^d+{d \choose 1}a_1x^{d-1}y+\cdots+{d \choose d-1}a_{d-1}xy^{d-1}+a_dy^d$ be its homogenization.
-Let $H$ be the hessian matrix of $F(x,y).$ The center $Z(F):=\{ X \in \C^{2 \times 2} \mid (HX)^T=XH \}$ is a subalgebra of the full matrix algebra $\C^{2 \times 2}.$ It turns out that $Z(F) \cong \C \times \C$ if and only if $F(x,y)=(\alpha_1 x + \beta_1 y)^d + (\alpha_2 x + \beta_2 y)^d,$ and if and only if $f(x)=(\alpha_1 x + \beta_1)^d + (\alpha_2 x + \beta_2)^d,$ for some $\alpha_i$ and $\beta_j$ with $\alpha_1\beta_2-\alpha_2\beta_1 \ne 0.$ If this is the case, then $f(x)=0$ is solvable by radical and the roots are easily obtained.
+Let $H$ be the hessian matrix of $F(x,y).$ The center $Z(F):=\{ X \in \C^{2 \times 2} \mid (HX)^T=HX \}$ is a subalgebra of the full matrix algebra $\C^{2 \times 2}.$ It turns out that $Z(F) \cong \C \times \C$ if and only if $F(x,y)=(\alpha_1 x + \beta_1 y)^d + (\alpha_2 x + \beta_2 y)^d,$ and if and only if $f(x)=(\alpha_1 x + \beta_1)^d + (\alpha_2 x + \beta_2)^d,$ for some $\alpha_i$ and $\beta_j$ with $\alpha_1\beta_2-\alpha_2\beta_1 \ne 0.$ If this is the case, then $f(x)=0$ is solvable by radical and the roots are easily obtained.
 Moreover, the completion of powers is fully indicated by the center and the computation is elementary involving only solving simple linear equations and quadratic equations.

-The note is organized as follows.
+The article is organized as follows.
 In Section 2 we recall Harrison's theory of centers and its application to completing powers of polynomials.
 Then we apply the center theory to derive the Cardano formula of cubic equations in Section 3, and to solve some higher degree algebraic equations by completing powers in Section 4.